 Ed Macri, Chief Product & Marketing Officer, Wayfair, commented, “With the development and deployment of Athena in the U.S., Wayfair has dramatically improved its ability to reach customers across a long tail of search terms, bring those customers to the products they are searching for, and, as a result, drive greater revenue and profitability”.

-The gist is, with more than 7 million products, Wayfair was in a dire need of customized approach which could have enabled them to connect effectively with people to achieve the long term goal of customer acquisition.
+The gist is, with more than 7 million products, Wayfair was in a dire need of a customized approach that could have enabled them to connect effectively with people to achieve the long-term goal of customer acquisition.
 As Athena is built on Wayfair’s big data expertise, it allows Wayfair to increase return on ad spend, streamline workflows and improve overall marketing campaign performance.
-And this is exactly what is needed to create, manage and monitor marketing campaigns.
+And this is exactly what is needed to create, manage, and monitor marketing campaigns.